 If you'd like to better understand a place through its art, you could start by asking yourself the following questions:

 Lizzie Davey is the founder of Wanderarti.com, a site that combines the wonder of travel and the creativity of art.
 She is a keen art enthusiast who loves to travel, and you will most likely find her wandering (lost) around the streets of a European city, inside an art gallery, or enjoying a nice cup of tea in a café with a view.
-You can get more travel art tips and guides on Facebook, Twitter, and by signing up for the Wanderarti newsletter.
+You can get more travel art tips and guides on Facebook and Twitter.